PASTORAL CARE AT THE HOLLINS

-We have two counsellors in school, Mr F Taylor and Mrs D Anderson, providing pupils with the opportunity to talk, in private, about anything which is worrying them.
+We have a counsellor in school, Mrs D Anderson, who provides pupils with the opportunity to talk, in private, about anything which is worrying them.
 If a pupil is identified as needing this support we will consult, as appropriate, before providing the service.
 Pupils may also self refer for this service.
 Counselling takes place in a confidential, warm, safe and non-judgemental environment.

-If any Child Protection concerns are brought up through counselling these WILL be passed on to the Designated Senior Person for Child Protection in school.
+If any Child Protection concerns are brought up through counselling these WILL be passed on to the Designated Senior Lead for Child Protection in school.

 The aims of this team is to facilitate each pupil’s personal, social, emotional and educational development.
 They promote a collaborative team approach between home and school and the structure of the support on offer significantly impacts on overall academic achievement.
 The department is a flexible, supportive team who liaise very closely with subject leaders, year coordinators and class teachers in order for pupils to fully access both social and academic school life.

-Students with Statements of Special Educational Needs and other identified pupils will have a link teaching assistant, who is their first point of contact in school.
+Students with Statements or Education, Health and Care Plans and other identified pupils will have a link teaching assistant, who is their first point of contact in school.
 The teaching assistant will assist in all aspects of the pupil’s school life including accompanying them for post-16 education interviews.

 If you have any concerns, please ring school on 01254 233500 and ask for the SEN Department.